Home > Positioning > Subjects > Process philosophy

 The core move

 Hegel made process the engine of thought.
 The dialectic — every determination generating its own negation, resolved through sublation — drives thought, history, and reality through stages of increasing concreteness.
 Nothing is simply negated; everything is preserved and elevated.
-The rational is actual — not as static fact but as ongoing development.
+Whether Hegel belongs to process philosophy or to systematic idealism is itself contested — his process is teleological, aiming at absolute knowing, which sits uneasily alongside the open-ended becoming of the later tradition.

 Bergson made duration the starting point.
-Lived time is continuous, qualitative, indivisible — not the spatialized time of clocks.
+Lived time is continuous, qualitative, indivisible — not the spatialised time of clocks.
 Creative evolution produces genuine novelty — not the rearrangement of pre-existing elements but the emergence of what could not have been predicted.
 The élan vital drives life through matter, splitting into divergent lines.
+Russell and others charged the concept with vagueness — a vitalistic placeholder rather than an explanation.

-Whitehead built the systematic metaphysics.
-Reality consists of actual occasions — moments of experience that arise through concrescence (the drawing-together of past occasions), achieve satisfaction, and perish as data for future occasions.
+Whitehead built the fully systematic version.
+Reality consists of actual occasions — moments of experience that arise through concrescence, achieve satisfaction, and perish as data for future occasions.
 Creativity is the ultimate category: the many become one and are increased by one.
 Nothing exists in isolation — every entity is constituted by its relations.
+The philosophy of organism is the Whitehead-specific programme with its own apparatus and tradition.

 What holds the tradition together